unstoppabledomains/resolution-service/README.md

 ## Running the service

 Once the service is started, it will perform initial synchronization with the blockchain networks.
 It may take more than 24 hours for a full synchronization.
-To speed up the process, a snapshot of the database is provided by Unstoppable domains: [TBD](snapshot-file-location).
+To speed up the process, a snapshot of the database is provided by Unstoppable domains: [resolution_service.dump](./resolution_service.dump).
 The snapshot is loaded by default using the `LOAD_SNAPSHOT` running mode (see [Running modes](README.md#running-modes)).
 During the initial synchronization the API may not work reliably.
 The status of synchronization can be checked using the `/status` endpoint.
 After the synchronization is complete, the service API endpoints can be accessed normally.
 Note that the service is stateless, so the container doesn't need any persistent storage.
 All data is stored in the database.